 Breaking Bad Back Pain Habits

 Because so many cases of back pain have to do with everyday things that have become a habit, changing one or more of these can help you to find a little relief:

-- You ignore your core – your core is not only the most commonly thought of abdominal muscles.
-Your core is actually a combination of many muscles that includes your pelvic floor muscles, the muscles in your back, your diaphragm, and your glutes.
+Your core is not only the most commonly thought of abdominal muscles.
+It is actually a combination of many muscles that includes your pelvic floor muscles, the muscles in your back, your diaphragm, and your glutes.
 Your core acts as a stabilizer, so when it is weak, your back might have to work overtime leading to pain and injury.

 Correcting the Underlying Cause of Back Pain

 In order to achieve the lasting relief from back pain you are seeking out, it is necessary to identify the root cause of it.
 In many cases, the location of the pain does not always mean the problem lies in the same spot.
 Your body is extremely adaptable and great at compensating for problems.
 A simple example of this is when you injure an ankle, you begin to bear more weight on the healthy side which can lead to problems on the uninjured side due to those compensations.
 Your spine and back are no different – a problem in one area can, over time, cause issues to arise in other areas.

 The health of your entire spine relies on how the uppermost vertebra is positioned.
 This vertebra, called the atlas, holds up and balances the head.
 It is the most freely movable vertebra because it is responsible for giving your head the freedom of movement it has.
 No other area of the spine moves as much as this one.
 When an atlas misalignment happens, either through injury or daily wear and tear, it forces the rest of the spine underneath to compensate.
 The shoulders might be uneven, and compensation can occur through the hips resulting in one leg that appears to be shorter than the other.
 It’s easy then to see how an atlas misalignment at the very top of the neck can be the underlying cause of pain anywhere else in the back.